jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (4) An employer engaged in providing a passenger road service or passenger rail service and who intends to lock out any employees who are employed in the service must take all practicable steps to ensure that the public who are likely to be affected are notified of the lockout as soon as possible.

 ### 95 Penalty for breach of section 93 or section 94
-(1) A union that fails to comply with section 93 is liable to a penalty imposed by the Court under this Act.
+(1) A union that fails to comply with section 93 is liable to a penalty imposed by the court under this Act.
-(2) An employer who fails to comply with section 93 or section 94 is liable to a penalty imposed by the Court under this Act.
+(2) An employer who fails to comply with section 93 or section 94 is liable to a penalty imposed by the court under this Act.
 (3) Except as provided in this section, a union or employer is under no liability (whether under this Act or the general law) for a failure to comply with section 93 or section 94.

 **Employer's liability for wages during lockout**